jurij-bozic/shopping-list/README.md

 ## Before running Dev server

-Since the `node_modules` file is not inclued in the repository, first run `npm i` to install them.
+Since the `node_modules` file is not inclued in the repository, first run `npm i` to install it.

 ## Development server